balbasty/computational-anatomy-notes/spatial-energies.md

 Linear-Elastic energy
 ---------------------

 The membrane and bending energies allow to control the magnitude and smoothness of the image slope.
 When dealing with deformations, it might be interesting to include additional prior beliefs about the local geometry of the deformation, *i.e.*, the amount of zooms (or volume change) and shears that it embeds.
-The linear elastic energes is based on two terms: the first one penalises the symmetric part of the Jacobian (shears), while the other one penalises the divergence (zooms) of the deformation.
+The linear elastic energy is based on two terms: the first one penalises the symmetric part of the Jacobian (shears), while the other one penalises the divergence (zooms) of the deformation.

 ### Symmetric part of the Jacobian (Shears)